-In the study of semantic, the term contradiction refers to a sentence that is always false, regardless of context.
+In the study of semantics, the term contradiction refers to a sentence that is always false, regardless of context.
 This is due to the fact that the semantic properties linked to words in a specific syntactic structure (in the example below, the copula) are mutually exclusive. ex: My sister is a bachelor.
 A bachelor by definition is male thus a female can never be a bachelor.

-This term is used when two (or more) linguistic forms that differ systematically in one or more ways that distinguishes one form from the other. ex: Standard English /t/ and /d/ are contrastive in voicing. /t/- [- voice] /d/ [+voice] This contrast is observable in minimal pairs: /tin/ 'teen' vs /din/ 'dean'
+This term is used when two (or more) linguistic forms differ systematically in one or more ways which distinguishes one form from the other. ex: Standard English /t/ and /d/ are contrastive in voicing. /t/- [- voice] /d/ [+voice] This contrast is observable in minimal pairs: /tin/ 'teen' vs /din/ 'dean'

 Conversion is a morphological process by which a word changes category without undergoing any affixation.
 This type of word formation is also referred to as 'identical shift' or 'zero-derivation.' ex: to 'clear' (v.) as in "Please clear the table" becomes 'clear' (adj.) as in "The roads are clear"

-A copula is a type of verb, often in predicate form, that relates a subject to a descriptor (either an adjective, an NP, or an appositive).
+The copula is a type of verb, often in predicate form, that relates a subject to a descriptor (either an adjective, an NP, or an appositive).
 In English, the copula ‘to be’, is sometimes referred to as a linking verb. ex: Cinderella was gorgeous last night at the ball.
 Charles became an allergist.

 A corpus is a body or collection of some type of linguistic element, e.g., nouns, indirect questions, gathered from various sources, e.g., texts, recordings, for the purpose of linguistic analysis.